-The most prevalent pathology underlying VCID is cSVD, which itself comprises several pathologies that affect the brain's small arteries, arterioles, veins, venules, and capillaries, the integrity of which are crucial to maintain adequate cerebral blood flow (CBF).
-Other VCID-related vascular pathologies include the venous deposition of collagen and subsequent vessel wall thickening (venous collagenosis), lipohyalinosis, and CAA [9,10].
-The consequences of cSVD are heterogenous in their manifestations; parenchymal lesions associated with cSVD vasculopathy include small focal infarcts (lacunes and microinfarcts), diffuse white matter (WM) lesions, microbleeds (also known as microhemorrhages), intracerebral hemorrhage, and subarachnoid hemorrhage [11].
+FIGURE 2 Vascular contributions to cognitive impairment and dementia (VCID) publication trends over time based on a July 13, 2021, PubMed search through December 31, 2020.
+Note: (A) Number of publications per year based on a full search using the following terms: (("vascular contributions to cognitive impairment and dementia") OR ((vascular) AND ((cognitive impairment) OR (dementia)))) OR ((vascular) AND (mild cognitive impairment)).
+(B) Number of publications per year based on searching specifically for "("vascular contributions to cognitive impairment and dementia") OR (VCID)" crucial to maintain adequate cerebral blood flow (CBF).
+Other VCIDrelated vascular pathologies include the venous deposition of collagen and subsequent vessel wall thickening (venous collagenosis), lipohyalinosis, and CAA.^{9,10} The consequences of cSVD are heterogenous in their manifestations; parenchymal lesions associated with cSVD vasculopathy include small focal infarcts (lacunes and microinfarcts), diffuse white matter (WM) lesions, microbleeds (also known as microhemorrhages), intracerebral hemorrhage, and subarachnoid hemorrhage.11

 Neuroimaging is heavily relied upon to assess the extent, location, and type of vascular lesion present, and to allow differential diagnosis.
-Individuals with VCID typically present evidence of prior strokes and diffuse white matter lesions, the variability in size and distribution of which may reflect differences in etiology and pathological severity.
-T1-weighted MRI is used to visualize atrophy, whereas T2-weighted MRI aids in the visualization of lacunar infarcts and WM hyperintensities (WMH).
-WMH are diffuse areas of hyperintense signal (also seen on fluid-attenuated inversion recovery [FLAIR] sequences) that occur in WM regions undergoing demyelination and subsequent axonal degeneration [12,13].
-Although not required for the diagnosis, WMH are often interpreted clinically as a surrogate for cSVD contributing to VCID pathophysiology (reviewed in [10]).
+Individuals with VCID typically present evidence of prior strokes and diffuse WM lesions, the variability in size and distribution of which may reflect differences in etiology and pathological severity.
+T1-weighted magnetic resonance imaging (MRI) is used to visualize atrophy, whereas T2-weighted MRI aids in the visualization of lacunar infarcts and WM hyperintensities (WMH).
+WMH are diffuse areas of hyperintense signal (also seen on fluid-attenuated inversion recovery [FLAIR] sequences) that occur in WM regions undergoing demyelination and subsequent axonal degeneration.^{12,13} Although not required for the diagnosis, WMH are often interpreted clinically as a surrogate for cSVD contributing to VCID pathophysiology (reviewed in Alber et al.10).
 T2-weighted MRI and susceptibility-weighted imaging (SWI) are used to identify hemosiderin deposits indicative of microbleeds and other forms of hemorrhage.
-Therefore, the different neuroimaging techniques are useful because they can discriminate the different pathophysiological mechanisms underlying the VCID syndrome in individual persons."
+Therefore, the different neuroimaging techniques are useful because they can discriminate the different pathophysiological mechanisms underlying the VCID syndrome in individual persons.

-2.3 Epidemiology and risk factors
+2.3 | Epidemiology and risk factors

 Estimates for prevalence and incidence of VCID are incomplete and have been variable depending on what is included in the definition.
-Factors contributing to this include historical diagnostic fragmentation, whether milder forms of cognitive impairment are included in addition to dementia, uncertain diagnostic categorization due to mixed cerebrovascular and neurodegenerative pathologies, whether neuroimaging characterization is available, and the recent introduction of the term VCID [2,8,11].
-Occurrence of VCID varies by sex, age, race/ethnicity, individual vascular and cardiometabolic risk factors, and comorbid conditions [14].
+Factors contributing to this include historical diagnostic fragmentation, whether milder forms of cognitive impairment are included in addition to dementia, uncertain diagnostic categorization due to mixed cerebrovascular and neurodegenerative pathologies, whether neuroimaging characterization is available, and the recent introduction of the term VCID.^{2,8,11} Occurrence of VCID varies by sex, age, race/ethnicity, individual vascular and cardiometabolic risk factors, and comorbid conditions.14

-Inherited and modifiable factors traditionally associated with neurotoxicity, microglial activation, compromised neural repair mechanisms, thromboembolic phenomena, and bloodbrain barrier (BBB) dysfunction, all increase dementia risk [15].
-Cross-sectional studies have shown that the APOE-ε4 allele, midlife obesity, a family history of cardiovascular disease, and the number of cerebrovascular risk factors present are strongly associated with earlier dementia onset in selected populations [16].
-Risk of post-stroke dementia is also high, especially when individuals present with additional vascular and cardiometabolic risk factors [17].
-In both familial and sporadic forms of AD, prior history of stroke has also been associated with increased dementia risk [18].
-Prospective studies have shown that later onset of AD and lifetime alcohol use are associated with faster cognitive and functional decline [19], and sex differences are also observed [20].
+Inherited and modifiable factors traditionally associated with neurotoxicity, microglial activation, compromised neural repair mechanisms, thromboembolic phenomena, and blood-brain barrier (BBB) dysfunction all increase dementia risk.15 Cross-sectional studies have shown that the apolipoprotein E (APOE) ε 4 allele, midlife obesity, a family history of cardiovascular disease, and the number of cerebrovascular risk factors present are strongly associated with earlier dementia onset in selected populations.16 Risk of post-stroke dementia is also high, especially when individuals present with additional vascular and cardiometabolic risk factors.17 In both familial and sporadic forms of AD, prior history of stroke has also been associated with increased dementia risk.18 Prospective studies have shown that later onset of AD and lifetime alcohol use are associated with faster cognitive and functional decline,19 and sex differences are also observed.20

-2.4 Genetics & RNA-seq
+2.4 Genetics and RNA-seq